Crystal Castles: 2012–2014: Crystal Castles (III) and Alice Glass's departure

 In March 2012, Crystal Castles announced their relocation to Warsaw, Poland, to begin recording their third album.
 A fan's video of the band's June 9 performance at Parklife 2012 was uploaded to YouTube, boasting the first appearance of new song "Plague", which was released as the album's first single on July 25.
 On September 26, the band released second single "Wrath of God".
 The band performed on the Main Stage of Reading and Leeds Festival 2012.
 They also appeared at Electric Picnic 2012 in Ireland and The Parklife Weekender in Manchester.
 Crystal Castles toured North America in the fall of 2012 with old collaborators HEALTH.

 The album (III) was released on November 7.
 During recording of their third album, Kath decided to forgo the use of computers, and ditched their old synthesizers and keyboards.
 They also recorded each track in one take.
 This gave their new recordings a significantly different sound, less practised and more original.
 "Sad Eyes" was the album's third single, released January 2013.
 "Affection" was released as the fourth single in April 2013.
 A planned fifth single, "Telepath", did not materialize.

 More tour dates were announced in early 2013.
-This included a return to Australia to play the Big Day Out, and traveling to Colombian for the 2013 Estéreo Picnic Festival in Bogotá D.C.
+This included a return to Australia to play the Big Day Out, and traveling to Colombia for the 2013 Estéreo Picnic Festival in Bogotá D.C.
 Following the North American leg of their headlining tour, the group performed as the opening act for Depeche Mode on The Delta Machine Tour, performing in Phoenix, Mountain View, Santa Barbara, San Diego, Dallas, and Houston.

 In October 2014, via a Facebook post, Alice Glass announced that she was leaving Crystal Castles, that the band was finished, and that she intended to pursue a solo career.
 Crystal Castles' manager assured fans that the band would continue without her.